 Can you replace a chainsaw chain with any brand?

-A variety makes chainsaw chains of companies, and that not all versions are compatible among all manufacturers.
+A variety of brands makes chainsaw chains and that not all versions are compatible among all manufacturers.
 If you want to change your chain with a different manufacturer, you’ll need to know the previous chain’s exact size, height, and pitching.
 Connecting the incorrect chain might lead to human harm or equipment failure.

 Does gauge matter on chainsaw chains?